-The UKCAT was administered in 2012 beginning on 3 July 2012 and ending on 5 October 2012.
-A total of 25,431 exams were administered - an increase in candidate numbers from 2011.
+The UKCAT was administered in 2013 beginning on 1 July 2013 and ending on 4 October 2013.
+A total of 25.679 exams were administered - an increase in candidate numbers from 2012.
 A brief summary of testing statistics is provided below.
-More detailed statistics can be found in the Executive Summary of the 2012 Technical Report on the UKCAT website (www.ukcat.ac.uk).
+More detailed statistics can be found in the Executive Summary of the 2013 Technical Report on the UKCAT website (www.ukcat.ac.uk).

 Candidates' scale scores were reported for each cognitive subtest and based on all the scored items for each section.
 Valid scale scores ranged from 300 to 900, with a mean set to 600 in the 2006 reference sample.
 Universities received the subtest scaled scores for each candidate, plus a total score that is a simple sum of the four subtest scores with a valid range of 1200 to 3600.
-Table 1 presents summary statistics for the 2012 candidates.
-The distributions are generally symmetric around their means and reasonably well spread out.